NFT Accounting for Companies: Outside ASU 2023-08, Into the Intangible (2026)

 | Conveys rights (access, a claim) | Analyse the underlying rights, not "a collectible" |

-The common landing point is intangible, cost-less-impairment — which means the asymmetric impairment problem that US GAAP removed for fungible crypto still applies to NFTs.
+The common landing point is an intangible carried at cost less impairment, which means the asymmetric impairment problem that US GAAP removed for fungible crypto still applies to NFTs.

 The valuation problem

-NFTs are unique and often thinly traded: there may be no active market for the specific token.
-Consequences:
+NFTs are unique and often thinly traded, so there may be no active market for the specific token.
+That has three consequences:

 Substance over the "NFT" label

 Classification follows substance and purpose, not the token type.
-An NFT that is really an access pass, a claim, or a right must be analysed for what it conveys, not booked as a generic collectible.
+An NFT that is really an access pass, a claim, or a right has to be analysed for what it conveys rather than booked as a generic collectible.
 A creator or marketplace holding NFTs for sale is in an inventory analysis, not a strategic-intangible one.
 The label "NFT" describes the token standard, not the accounting.

 Practical guidance

-- Route by purpose of holding — strategic intangible vs held-for-sale inventory vs rights-bearing.
+- Route by purpose of holding: strategic intangible, held-for-sale inventory, or rights-bearing.

-- Expect cost-less-impairment for held NFTs — the asymmetric model persists here.
+- Expect cost less impairment for held NFTs, since the asymmetric model persists here.

-- Document the valuation judgement — specific-token value, not floor/collection averages.
+- Document the valuation judgement against the specific token's value, not floor or collection averages.

-- Analyse rights-bearing NFTs for what they convey, not as collectibles.
+- Analyse rights-bearing NFTs for what they convey rather than treating them as collectibles.

-- Record the classification and valuation judgement — unsettled area, audit-critical artefact.
+- Record the classification and valuation judgement; in an unsettled area, that record is the audit-critical artefact.

-Wag3s Ledger inventories NFTs separately from fungible crypto, applies an intangible cost-less-impairment basis (or an inventory basis where held for sale), keeps the per-NFT valuation and impairment judgement on the audit trail, and analyses rights-bearing NFTs for substance rather than defaulting them to a collectible line.
+Wag3s Ledger inventories NFTs separately from fungible crypto, applies an intangible cost-less-impairment basis (or an inventory basis where held for sale), and keeps the per-NFT valuation and impairment judgement on the audit trail rather than defaulting a rights-bearing NFT to a collectible line.
+NFT accounting is unsettled and fact-specific, so Wag3s is built to assemble the classification and valuation evidence the auditor needs to review, not to substitute for that review.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading